 Traditionally cruising spinnakers have been made from Nylon ranging from 0.5oz to 2.5oz.

 For cruising a snuffer sock is often added to make hoisting and dropping safer and easier.

-Asymmetrical spinnakers started becoming more popular in the mid 90's and have continued to be the most common downwind cruising sail.
+Asymmetrical spinnakers started becoming more popular in the mid 90's and have become the most common downwind cruising sail.
 The luff on a asymmetrical spinnaker is longer than the leech and the foil shape is asymmetrical allowing more efficient reaching when the wind is flowing over both sides of the sail.
 Asymmetrical spinnakers can be flown from a pole off the mast just like a spinnaker, but are generally tacked onto the bow, or flown from a bowsprit.
-On Catamarans they can be tacked to the windward bow for allow for running at deeper angles when used together with the mainsail.
-When tacked onto the bow of a mono-hull, if you are sailing to deep downwind, the sail will lose the wind as it comes into the wind shadow of the mainsail.
+On Catamarans they can be tacked to the windward bow to allow running at deeper angles when used together with the mainsail.
+When tacked onto the bow of a mono-hull, if you are sailing too deep downwind, the sail will lose the wind as it comes into the wind shadow of the mainsail.
 Some cruisers prefer to sail without the mainsail which allows running dead downwind.
 On faster boats a zig zag course can become a faster way to sail downwind as the boat brings the apparent wind forward.
 But on most cruising cats and mono-hulls it is still faster to go with the wind, if that is the direction of your destination.
 Asymmetrical spinnakers can also be varied in size, width and design based on the type of boat, and the type of cruising.

 As with symmetrical spinnakers the fabric used is normally Nylon, and for cruising ranges from 0.75oz to 2.5oz